The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 | 10-Year | -0.6% | $1.70 (2015) | $1.60 (2025) |

-KHC fits income-focused investors who want a high current yield from a business selling everyday food products across grocery, foodservice, and e-commerce channels.
-The yield classification is high (above 4%), and at 6.75% it sits exactly in line with its 5-year average, meaning the market has priced this yield as the norm rather than a temporary spike.
-The six consecutive years of dividend increases show the payment has stabilized after the cut that brought it from $2.35 to $1.60, but the negative payout ratio is a real constraint.
-What an investor gets is a high, flat yield from a low-volatility stock.
-What they accept is near-zero dividend growth and an earnings picture that bears watching.
+KHC fits income-focused investors who want a high yield from a large, broadly distributed food and beverage business and can accept a dividend that has not grown in years.
+The yield is classified as high (above 4%), and at 6.32% it sits exactly in line with its 5-year average, meaning the market has priced this yield as the norm rather than a temporary spike.
+The trade-off is clear: the dividend has been flat since 2020, the CAGR over the full history window is negative at -4.2%, and the payout ratio is negative, which limits confidence in future increases.
+What an investor gets is a high current income stream from a recognizable consumer food portfolio.
+What they accept is no dividend growth and an earnings picture that raises questions about long-run coverage.

 | Payment Date | Amount per Share |